-- 2020 Epcot Flower and Garden Festival Ultimate Guide – Full guide with menus, tips, concert information and general festival planning.
+- 2023 Epcot Flower and Garden Festival Ultimate Guide – Full guide with menus, tips, concert information, and general festival planning.

 - All the Topiaries from the Flower and Garden Festival – We look at every Disney character topiary from this year’s festival.

 As we said, we got the alcoholic version which added blueberry vodka to it.
-The non-alcoholic version is very sweet, so adding the vodka we though really helped balanced everything nicely.
+The non-alcoholic version is very sweet, so adding the vodka we thought really helped balance everything nicely.

 You can get it in a glass, but even better, get it in the Spike the Bee souvenir sipper instead!